Available with Spatial Analyst license.

 Maximum likelihood classifier is based on Bayes' theorem.
 It assumes samples in each class follow the normal distribution and calculates probabilities of all classes for each sample, then it assigns the class with the highest probability to that sample.

 |Train Support Vector Machine Classifier|

-Generate an Esri classifier definition (.ecd) file using the Support Vector Machine (SVM) classification definition.
+Generates an Esri classifier definition (.ecd) file using the Support Vector Machine (SVM) classification definition.

 The SVM classifier tries to find the support vectors and the separation hyperplane for each pair of classes to maximize the margin between classes.
 It provides a powerful, modern supervised classification method that needs much fewer samples than maximum likelihood classifier and does not assume they follow normal distribution.
 This is usually the case in the segmented based classification raster input, or a standard image.
 SVM is widely used among researchers.

 |Train Random Trees Classifier|